PKazm/vhdl-experiments/I2C_Core_Master/README.md

 | 11 | Read Operation |

 Special Operations are: START, STOP, and Repeated START.
-These are stored in the LSB of the accompanying Data bits of each RAM location and are a subset of the same values that would be written to the I2C control register.
+These are stored in the LSB of the accompanying Data bits of each RAM location and are a subset of the same values that would be written directly to the I2C control register in manual control.

 | Bits | Operation |
 | :---: | --- |